Dan-YY/Catlog/README.md

 Catlog

 Alamofire (A network Libray, best part of it is to auto-setup the codable struct) could make things much easier and save an hour of work.
-But as this is a coding changeling, I assume I should not use 3rd party library, plus it makes it much harder to install for your device testing.
+But as this is a coding challenge, I assume I should not use 3rd party library, plus it makes it much harder to install for your device testing.
+The native swift way to do the parser is setup codable manually for each var, this took a while for setup the breeds struct.
+(Maybe I should just keep the result as string to speedup the progress.)

-The page navigation panel (size / paginating) isn't a commonly used view for iOS, and there isn't a native one.
-I have to make new SizePanelView and PagePanelView from the scratch.
+The page navigation panel (size / paginating) isn't a commonly used view for iOS, and there isn't a native view for it.
+I made new SizePanelView and PagePanelView object from the scratch (base UIView).
 The UIPickerView could be a substitute, but it's mostly used in some other cases for better user experience reasons.

+The UITableView was designed to display a large amount of data while keeping low memory for reusing/recycling the columns.
+The "load next page" would be called once scrolling to the bottom.
+But I understand that the requestment of the challenge is to testing something new, so it make sense and I do enjoy this challenge.

 Known Issues: